Rental types

 Rooming houses

-A rooming house is a building with rooms for rent where 4 or more people can live.
+A rooming house is a building or an apartment with rooms for rent where 4 or more people can live.
 The rooming house operator decides who lives at the property and usually has individual agreements with each resident for paying rent.

 Learn more